MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/captcha.md

     Activates interactive CAPTCHA elements, such as selecting checkboxes or images. pinch/zoom: |
     Ensures that CAPTCHA images and text are readable and can be zoomed in without breaking the layout or functionality.

+gherkin-keyboard:
+  - when:  |
+      the tab key to move focus to the CAPTCHA field
+    result: |
+      focus is moved to the CAPTCHA controls and is strongly indicated
+  - then:  |
+      attempt to solve the CAPTCHA or use accessibility features
+    result: |
+      the CAPTCHA is solved and the user can complete the task

+gherkin-mobile:
+  - when:  |
+      swipe to focus on a CAPTCHA field or control
+  - then:  |
+      double tap with the relevant controls to begin filling out the CAPTCHA
+    result: |
+      the CAPTCHA is solved and user may proceed

 wcag:
   - name: Perceivable